Buildings & Facilities

 Discover what's on campus

-Our two campuses have facilities—some dating back to the 1850s—that you might see when you’re discovering more about USCB on a campus visit, attending class, or taking in an on-campus event.
+Our three campuses have facilities—some dating back to the 1850s—that you might see when you’re discovering more about USCB on a campus visit, attending class, or taking in an on-campus event.

 Beaufort College Building

-Located in the heart of USCB’s Hilton Head Gateway campus is a 26,000-square-foot Campus Center.
+Located in the heart of USCB’s Bluffton campus is a 26,000-square-foot Campus Center.
 With a multipurpose room, student lounge, Shark's Cove Bookstore, and the Sand Bar—a full-service dining hall—it’s a great social hub for all students to come together.

 Center for the Arts